RCKcharan10/Module-4/4A-CREATE DICTIONARY OF SQUARES.md

-# Experiment No: 2l – SEB-Create Dictionary of Squares
+# Experiment No: 4a Create Dictionary of Squares

 ## AIM
 To write a Python program that creates a dictionary with integers from 1 to `n` as keys and their squares as values.